Tom Kmiec: Early life and education

-Political career
+Career

 Kmiec started his career as an intern in the office of then Leader of Her Majesty's Loyal Opposition, Stephen Harper.
 Kmiec has since worked for cabinet ministers federally and provincially in Alberta.

 Prior to being elected as the MP for Calgary Shepard, Kmiec was the manager of policy and research with the Calgary Chamber of Commerce and worked for the Human Resources Institute of Alberta.
 This work received national coverage in the Globe and Mail and Maclean's magazine.

 Kmiec was elected in the 2015 Canadian federal election for the riding of Calgary Shepard.
 Kmiec has served on the Joint Committee for the Scrutiny of Regulations, the Foreign Affairs and International Development Committee, and the Finance Committee.
 The latter two represent the most senior committees in Parliament.

 On September 18, 2017, Kmiec was moved from his role as Deputy Shadow Minister for Foreign Affairs to the Deputy Shadow Minister for Finance.
 In this role, Kmiec was a strong voice for lower taxes, financial responsibility, and housing affordability.

-Kmiec was named deputy critic for foreign affairs for the Conservative Party of Canada on October 16, 2016 in a shadow cabinet shuffle by Interim Conservative Leader Rona Ambrose.
+Kmiec was named deputy critic for foreign affairs for the Conservative Party of Canada on October 16, 2016, in a shadow cabinet shuffle by Interim Conservative Leader Rona Ambrose.

 On December 2nd, 2021, Kmiec was elected as Chair of Public Accounts Committee.

-Under Candice Bergen, former Interim Conservative Leader (February 2022 - September 2022), Kmiec was named Deputy House Leader, Co-Chair of Question Period Planning and Shadow Minister of Democratic Reform.
+Under Candice Bergen, former Interim Conservative Leader (February 2022 – September 2022), Kmiec was named Deputy House Leader, Co-Chair of Question Period Planning and Shadow Minister of Democratic Reform.

-Under current Conservative Leader Pierre Poilievre, Kmiec serves as the Shadow Minister of Immigration, Refugees and Citizenship.